-Please apply by emailing a cover letter and resume/CV to Mia Riza, Diversity Fellowship Coordinator, at email@example.com.
+Please apply by emailing a cover letter and resume/CV to email@example.com.

-Your cover letter should which project/s you have a special interest in and for which you are most qualified.
-Projects described above.
+Your cover letter should indicate which project/s you have a special interest in and for which you are most qualified.
+Projects described below.
 Please also include in your cover letter why a summer fellowship with a concentration on diversity is of interest to you.